nekoyoubi/BukkitPlugins/Blessings/README.md

 Shrines
 -------
-Shrines are created by simply placing a golden block.
+Shrines are created by simply placing a golden block (configurable).
 What material your golden block is placed on determines the god the shine belongs to.
 Upon placing a shrine, you will be notified as to what god owns the shrine.

 To find out what blocks to place the shrine on for a particular god, type `/blessings [godname]`